 In the mid-6th century, a cloud of grit and dust suddenly descended over much of the globe, dimming the sun and causing uncommonly cold temperatures for several years.
 “A most dread portent took place,” the Byzantine historian Procopius wrote of the year 536.
 “For the sun gave forth its light without brightness…and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear.”
 The long winter that followed brought on drought, crop failures and famine around the world.
 Some scholars speculate that it also played a role in triggering the first known outbreak of bubonic plague in Europe.

 Despite its widespread effects, scientists are still not entirely sure what caused the global cooling of the 530s.
 One theory is that a massive volcanic eruption spewed dust into the upper atmosphere and blotted out the sun’s rays.
-Studies of 6th century ice core samples from Greenland and Antarctica show heavy concentrations of sulphate ions released by volcanoes, and there is evidence that that there may have been a massive eruption in El Salvador in the 530s.
+Studies of 6th-century ice core samples from Greenland and Antarctica show heavy concentrations of sulfate ions released by volcanoes, and there is evidence that there may have been a massive eruption in El Salvador in the 530s.
 Other researchers point to a strike or near miss by a comet as the more likely culprit.
-Halley’s Comet passed by the Earth in 530, and it’s possible that a piece of it may have broken off and created a created a giant cloud of debris upon impact.
+Halley’s Comet passed by the Earth in 530, and it’s possible that a piece of it may have broken off and created a giant cloud of debris upon impact.